OBOFoundry/OBOFoundry.github.io/ontology/oae.md

 - adverse events
 tracker: https://github.com/OAE-ontology/OAE/issues
 usages:
-- description: Using OAE to support the classification and analysis of VAERS vaccine adverse event reporting system data analysis.
+- description: Using OAE to support the classification and analysis of VAERS vaccine adverse event reporting system data analysis
   examples:
   - description: OAE was used to analyze and differentiate adverse events associated with inactivated and live attenuated influenza vaccines reported in VAERS
     url: https://www.ncbi.nlm.nih.gov/pubmed/23209624